maxime-tournier/pouf/README.md

 Requirements
 ------------

-- a working [SOFA] installation with the python plugin active.
+- a working [SOFA] installation with the python plugin activated.

 Building
 --------